Hacking a Better World!

 While my patents are in security, performance, and application architecture, I’ve created frameworks and methodologies for everything from adoption frameworks to digital transformation to emotional intelligence and personal productivity.

-Innovation is My Game
+Innovation is My Game (And I Enjoy Changing the Game)

 I am known as an “ideas guy” and an innovator.